Yoshizumi-Ryo/ellell_isogeny_Magma/README.md

 We can measure time to implement two algorithms $\mathtt{CodOne}$, $\mathtt{CodSq}$, and  $\mathtt{EvaOne}$ for $\ell=3,5,7,11,13,17,19$ over $\mathbb{F}_{p^2}$.
 The bit length of $p$ is 121.

-By implementing an algorithm $n$ times, we provide the average implementation time of the algorithm.
+By implementing algorithms $n$ times for each, we provide the average implementation times of the algorithms.
 Here, $n$ is an inputed positive integer.

 ## usage